ZWinans/Miscellaneous/bootstrapQuiz/README.md

-A quiz which uses javascript and bootstrap
+A quiz which uses javascript to compute the answers and bootstrap for styling